OSI may refer to any of the following:

 5 - Session layer - responsible for managing a session between two applications.

-6 - Presentation layer - responsible for the data formatting and display, allowing for compatibility.
+6 - Presentation layer - responsible for the data formatting, translation, data compressions, and display, allowing for compatibility.

 7 - Application layer - responsible for user interaction.
 An example of an OSI application is the FTAM.